quickwit-oss/quickwit/docs/reference/rest-api.md

 {"url":"https://en.wikipedia.org/wiki?id=3","title":"baz","body":"baz"}'
 ```

-Ingest a batch of documents to make them searchable using the [Elastic Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) bulk API.
-This endpoint provides compatibility with tools or systems that already send data to Elastic Search for indexing.
-Currently, only the `create` action of the elastic bulk API is supported, all other actions such as `delete` or `update` are ignored.
+Ingest a batch of documents to make them searchable using the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) bulk API.
+This endpoint provides compatibility with tools or systems that already send data to Elasticsearch for indexing.
+Currently, only the `create` action of the bulk API is supported, all other actions such as `delete` or `update` are ignored.

 :::info
 The payload size is limited to 10MB as this endpoint is intended to receive documents in batch.